ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/09-refactor-code-part-2.md

 ### parseEntity()

-See if you can write unit tests for `parseEntity()`.
-Since the function returns an object, a data structure that is "complex," you will want to use `assert.deepStrictEqual()` to make an assertion.
+Now, see if you can write unit tests for `parseEntity()`.
+The function returns an object, a data structure that is "complex," so you will want to use `assert.deepStrictEqual()` to make an assertion.

 - A base case where the entity type is known
 - An edge case where the entity type is unknown